egardner/egardner.github.io/about.md

 ---
-title: Hi there!
-I’m Laurel
+title: ~~
-description: a designer of environments and experiences
+description: Hi there, I’m Laurel, a designer of environments and experiences living in Los Angeles.
 layout: page
 permalink: /about/
 video: true